Calvin Ayre: Expansion beyond gambling

 Ayre expressed his admiration for Virgin Group founder Richard Branson’s use of his personal brand to promote his companies.
-Using him as a model, Ayre sought to build Bodog into not only one of the largest online gambling brands but also a "mainstream 21st-century digital entertainment conglomerate".
+Using him as a model, Ayre sought to build Bodog into an online gambling brand and a "mainstream 21st-century digital entertainment conglomerate".
 As Bodog grew, Ayre launched several non-gaming properties under the Bodog brand.

 In 2003, Ayre organized BodogConference.com in Las Vegas for sports handicappers, at which National Football League Hall of Fame quarterback Joe Montana was a special guest.
 The conference became an annual event, attracting gambling industry executives and figures from the sports world.
 In 2005, Ayre launched the Bodog Music record label.
 This led to the Bodog Music Battle of the Bands television series on Fuse TV, in which celebrity judges including former Sex Pistols singer John Lydon traveled across America to find the country's best unsigned bands.

 Ayre also launched Calvin Ayre WildCard Poker, a televised poker series on Fox Sports Net featuring pro and celebrity players facing off against online qualifiers.
 In March 2006, filming of party scenes for the first-season finale at Ayre's compound outside San Jose, Costa Rica, was raided by an estimated 100 police who were under the mistaken impression gambling was taking place.
 Ayre, who was not charged, used the media spotlight provided by the raid to promote the series and the Bodog brand.
 He made light of the raid, claiming the police "ate half my buffet."

 Bodog branched out into sports with the launch of Bodog Fight, a mixed martial arts league incorporating a television series and live pay-per-view events.
-The 2007 finale in St. Petersburg, Russia, was attended by Russian President Vladimir Putin, former Italian prime minister Silvio Berlusconi and actor Jean-Claude Van Damme.